coze-dev/coze-js/examples/coze-js-node/README.md

 - `auth.pat.COZE_API_KEY`: Your Coze API key

 ### 3. Run the Example
-Choose one of the following commands based on your endpoint:
+Choose one of the following commands based on your Base URL:

 ```bash
 # For China region (api.coze.cn)